the benefits of doggie daycare

 "Most of all, I know that those dogs are alot more safe out there in the dog world because they have learned in a safe environment how to relate to all dogs - big and small.
 They learn how to approach a strange dog and when to leave it alone.
 I guess you could say they learn the language of dogs and it protects them in situations out in their world.
-I'm proud of Hope and how seriously she has taken her responsibility to these dogs and their adoring owners.
-She has demonstrated daily how devoted she is to their welfare and to making sure all of them are having a "good day".
-It's no wonder that wherever she goes there's a gang of puppies following her to see what's up next! "
+We have a responsibility to these dogs and their adoring owners – and are devoted to their welfare and making sure they are all having a great day.
+It's no wonder that there's always a gang of puppies following our staff to see what's up next!"

 — Kathleen Huston